sipart/spring_lab/readme.md

 * Juniper lab user password is lab123
 * Linux host root user password is root
 * Linux host pfne user password is pfne
-* The pfne user has a local public SSH key to communicate with the network devices
+* The pfne user has a local public SSH key to communicate with the network devices from the Linux automation server
 * Initial folder holds the configs for the devices and also exports from EVE-NG of the initial setup (upto page 15 of the book)

 EVE-NG lab topology: